GNOME/pango/docs/pango_bidi.md

 A gravity value of east means that glyphs will be rotated ninety degrees counterclockwise.
 So, to render vertical text one needs to set the gravity and rotate the layout using the matrix machinery already in place.
-This has the huge advantage that most algorithms working on a [class@Pango.Layout] do not need any change as the assumption that lines run in the X direction and stack in the Y direction holds even for vertical text layouts.
+This has the huge advantage that most algorithms working on a [class@Pango2.Layout] do not need any change as the assumption that lines run in the X direction and stack in the Y direction holds even for vertical text layouts.

 Here is an example for some English text rendered with gravity west, rotated 90 degrees:

-Applications should only need to set base gravity on [class@Pango.Context] in use, and let Pango decide the gravity assigned to each run of text.
+Applications should only need to set base gravity on [class@Pango2.Context] in use, and let Pango decide the gravity assigned to each run of text.
 This automatically handles text with mixed scripts.
-A very common use is to set the context base gravity to auto using [method@Pango.Context.set_base_gravity] and rotate the layout normally.
+A very common use is to set the context base gravity to auto using [method@Pango2.Context.set_base_gravity] and rotate the layout normally.
 Pango will make sure that Asian languages take the right form, while other scripts are rotated normally.

-The correct way to set gravity on a layout is to set it on the context associated with it using [method@Pango.Context.set_base_gravity].
-The context of a layout can be accessed using [method@Pango.Layout.get_context].
-The currently set base gravity of the context can be accessed using [method@Pango.Context.get_base_gravity] and the *resolved* gravity of it using [method@Pango.Context.get_gravity].
-The resolved gravity is the same as the base gravity for the most part, except that if the base gravity is set to `PANGO_GRAVITY_AUTO`, the resolved gravity will depend on the current matrix set on context, and is derived using [func@Pango.Gravity.get_for_matrix].
+The correct way to set gravity on a layout is to set it on the context associated with it using [method@Pango2.Context.set_base_gravity].
+The context of a layout can be accessed using [method@Pango2.Layout.get_context].
+The currently set base gravity of the context can be accessed using [method@Pango2.Context.get_base_gravity] and the *resolved* gravity of it using [method@Pango2.Context.get_gravity].
+The resolved gravity is the same as the base gravity for the most part, except that if the base gravity is set to `PANGO_GRAVITY_AUTO`, the resolved gravity will depend on the current matrix set on context, and is derived using [func@Pango2.Gravity.get_for_matrix].

 The next thing an application may want to set on the context is the *gravity hint*.
-A [enum@Pango.GravityHint] instructs how different scripts should react to the set base gravity.
+A [enum@Pango2.GravityHint] instructs how different scripts should react to the set base gravity.

-Font descriptions have a gravity property too, that can be set using [method@Pango.FontDescription.set_gravity] and accessed using [method@Pango.FontDescription.get_gravity].
+Font descriptions have a gravity property too, that can be set using [method@Pango2.FontDescription.set_gravity] and accessed using [method@Pango2.FontDescription.get_gravity].
 However, those are rarely useful from application code and are mainly used by `PangoLayout` internally.

 Last but not least, one can create `PangoAttributes` for gravity and gravity